abhaysharma06/hungry-vibes/README.md

   encrypted password can't get decrypted for comparing details during login.

 ![Screenshot (670)](https://user-images.githubusercontent.com/74869287/130317453-98aca5c7-0124-403b-81c9-9099efa3bb06.png)

-## Description of project

-The project has two parts

-1 Admin panel
- * Only admin can access the pages whom roles decide to admin.
- * Admin has access to update order details.
- * Admin can auth use the fixed username to get logged in.

-2 User panel
- * Many pages created were for users like cart page, home, offers, login,    order details, tracking Id pages.
- * Token id generated for every user is unique that stores every detail of the user.
- * Pages created using the EJS template engine and CSS framework(Tailwind CSS), this application consists of Authentication using the encrypted password (bycrpt.js lib), SESSIONS, TOKENS, SOCKET.IO, Moment (for time), etc...

-# Additional features of the application
- * This project also has Webpack (Laravel Mix)
- * Webpack helps make the application compatible with the browser.
- * Whenever each user login they generate a session for the user and store the details in the database.
- * Without Authentication (Registration/Login), no user can place an order.

 # Following are the steps to proceed application